Reading Break resources

 Withdrawal from a course

 In most circumstances, withdrawing from a class is better than receiving an F, and students are encouraged to meet with their professor or an academic advisor to discuss the consequences of withdrawing versus receiving a failing grade.
-The last day to withdraw from courses in the fall semester is Friday, Nov.
-16. Withdrawing will not impact one’s GPA.
+The last day to withdraw from courses for the winter semester is Friday, March 15.
+Withdrawing will not impact your GPA.

 Individual counselling and workshops